purescript/spago/README.md

   }
 ```

-Of course this works also in the case of adding local packages, which work exactly as the `overrides`:
+As you might expect, this works also in the case of adding local packages:

 Example: